 Men's Ice Hockey game day will call locations and availability:

-Will call located in the southeast corner of the Schottenstein Center and is open M-F 8am-5pm and starting 1 hour before face-off on home game days:
+Will call located in the Southeast corner of the Schottenstein Center is open M-F 8am until the end of the 2nd period and opens 90 minutes before face-off on home weekend game days:

-Will call located in the northwest corner of the Schottenstein Center 1 hour prior to face-off remaining open until the 2nd intermission:
+Will call located in the Northwest corner of the Schottenstein Center opens 90 minutes prior to face-off and remains open until the 1st intermission.

 MEN'S ICE HOCKEY AWAY GAMES